Nix picks cost No. 15 Auburn in 30-22 loss to South Carolina

 THE TAKEAWAY

 Auburn: The Tigers have some offensive issues.
 Nix had thrown only one interception on the season before his three here.
-And Nix and receiver Seth Williams looked to have some feisty words on the sidelines in the third quarter.
+And Nix and receiver Williams looked to have some feisty words on the sidelines in the third quarter.
+Teammate Eli Stove said the two “love each other,” but things like that happen at times.
+“People want to win.
+It’s a competition.
+Seth’s trying to tell Bo something about what the DB’s doing, and Bo is trying to tell him what he saw,” Stove said.

 UP NEXT